 If you plan to purchase the best headlight restoration kit, simply follow the directions from the manufacturer.
 If you still choose not to, despite the low price, there are some other options to consider.

 Vinegar – Another cheap option to consider.
 People go this route because vinegar is an all-natural disinfectant.
 Consumers that want to go green often have this sitting around the house for their normal chores.
-It does work, and provide meager results on headlights, but you should be prepared to put a lot of elbow grease into it.
+It does work, and provide meager results as a headlight restorer, but you should be prepared to put a lot of elbow grease into it.

 Polish – This falls into the same category with vinegar.
 You’ll have to work hard to make it work, and you might end up with some glare when you’re done.
 Depending on how severe your discoloration is, you might need to remove the headlight to perform your task properly.